-From Racine and Milwaukee to the shores of Lake Superior, a little name-dropping will add pizazz to your next itinerary
+From Racine and Milwaukee to the shores of Lake Superior, there are plenty of famous Wisconsin people to add pizzaz to your next itinerary

 They made their marks in industry, the arts, sports and politics.
 And happily for groups touring Wisconsin, some of that fortune and fame may rub off on visits to museums and other attractions associated with famous names like Wright, Lombardi, Houdini and Pabst.
 Some of these sites are nationally known, while others are a bit off the radar.
 But all provide insights into the careers and personal lives of those who excelled in their chosen fields.